 Published: Nov.
 19, 2021 By

-Although it has felt like forever and a day, fall break is finally here.
-Many of us are planning to travel home for the holidays and are tasked with the difficult idea of teaching our relatives about the zero waste ideologies that we have grown to love here at CU.
+family members talking at dinnerFall break is finally here.
+Many of us are probably planning to travel home for the holidays and may face the difficult task of teaching our relatives about the zero waste ideologies that we have grown to love here at CU.
 This is a very tricky topic to bring up with relatives who simply do not care about recycling or producing less waste as a whole.
-There is a very thin line between educating and sharing your passion for living sustainably and sounding like a know-it-all.
+There is a very thin line between educating, sharing your passion for living sustainably and sounding like a know-it-all.

-Implementing recycling into one’s lifestyle takes time and practice but is most successful when someone cares about the impact they are making and can understand the role they are playing in our society’s fight against the climate crisis.
-Using some online resources and my own personal experience, I have devised a list of tools that I think are most effective in discussing zero waste living habits with family and friends who do not care.
+Implementing recycling into one’s lifestyle takes time and practice, and is most successful when someone cares about the impact they are making and can understand the role they are playing in our society’s fight against the climate crisis.
+Drawing from online resources and my own personal experience, I have devised a list of tools that I think are most effective in discussing zero waste living habits with family and friends.

 Explain the impact